m2mlorawan/STM32F103/README.txt

 Example Sketch for STM32C108.
-Skecth to TEST LoRaWAN is
+Skecth to TEST LoRaWAN is TTN-ABP.